aggelos991/AUEB-Projects/Artificial Intelligence/README.md

 <br>

+Main goal of this assignment is to get familiar with how search algorithms work.

 **About 2nd Assignment**

 The task of Assignment 2 is to classify texts by rating (positive / negative) by implementing 3 of the following algorithms: